Claude Code Settings

 Control whether the @ file picker respects .gitignore patterns.
 When true (default), files matching .gitignore patterns are excluded from suggestions

 Tool usage permissions configuration.
-See https://code.claude.com/docs/en/permissions and https://code.claude.com/docs/en/settings#permission-settings See https://code.claude.com/docs/en/settings#tools-available-to-claude for full list of tools available to Claude.
+See https://code.claude.com/docs/en/permissions and https://code.claude.com/docs/en/settings#permission-settings See https://code.claude.com/docs/en/tools-reference for full list of tools available to Claude.

 List of permission rules that should always prompt for confirmation

 Default permission mode. "default": prompts on first use. "acceptEdits": auto-accepts file edits. "plan": read-only, no modifications.
-UNDOCUMENTED. "delegate": coordination-only for agent team leads (agent teams are experimental; enable via CLAUDE_CODE_EXPERIMENTAL_AGENT_TEAMS). "dontAsk": auto-denies unless pre-approved via permissions. "bypassPermissions": skips all prompts (use only in isolated environments).
+UNDOCUMENTED. "delegate": coordination-only for agent team leads (agent teams are experimental; enable via CLAUDE_CODE_EXPERIMENTAL_AGENT_TEAMS). "dontAsk": auto-denies unless pre-approved via permissions. "bypassPermissions": skips all prompts (use only in isolated environments). "auto": auto-approves tool calls with background safety checks that verify actions align with your request.
 See https://code.claude.com/docs/en/permissions

 Disable the ability to bypass permission prompts